 Ongoing Audit and Monitoring Programs

-Sustainable GDPR compliance requires continuous monitoring and regular assessment rather than periodic one-time audits.
+Sustainable GDPR compliance requires continuous monitoring and regular assessment rather than periodic one-time audits, enabling organizations to maintain ongoing compliance and demonstrate compliance with GDPR requirements.

 Continuous Monitoring Implementation